awsdocs/amazon-s3-developer-guide/doc_source/aws-usage-report.md

   + A code that identifies early deletions from STANDARD\_IA or GLACIER storage

-  + `StorageObjectCount`\- The count of objects stored within a given bucket
+  + `StorageObjectCount` – The count of objects stored within a given bucket

   For a detailed explanation of Amazon S3 usage types, see [Understanding Your AWS Billing and Usage Reports for Amazon S3](aws-usage-report-understand.md)\.